-The pricing of manufacturing software varies greatly depending on the functionalities you need, the size of your business, and the industry you’re in.
+The price of manufacturing software varies greatly depending on the functionalities you need, the size of your business, and the industry you’re in.

 Other factors that affect price include:

-Example of a higher-end priced software: Infor SyteLine is a full ERP system for manufacturing companies and has a one-time starting price of $25,000 per user.
+Infor CloudSuite Industrial (formerly SyteLine) is a full ERP solution built for manufacturers and has a one-time starting price of $25,000 per user.